emillg/github-repo-insights/README.md

 This Action generates:

-- Raw data in `insights/data/raw/`.
+- Raw data in `docs/data/raw/`.
-- Processed data in `insights/data/`.
+- Processed data in `docs/data/`.
-- Charts in `insights/images/`.
-- A Markdown report in `insights/README.md`.
+- A Markdown report in `docs/README.md`.

 ## Example Usage